havenpersona/lt_dataset/README.md

 This repository provides the dataset introduced in our paper titled ["K-pop Lyric Translation: Dataset, Analysis, and Neural Modelling."](https://arxiv.org/abs/2309.11093)

 If you find this dataset useful for your research, please consider citing our paper.
-(Yet, we're refraining from advertising our paper as it's still under review as of December 31, 2023)
+(Yet, we're refraining from advertising our paper as it's still under review as of January 1, 2024)

 ```
 @misc{kim2023kpop,